ani47kat/BANGLORE-HOME-REAL-STATE-PRICE-PREDICTION/README.md

 Project: Bangalore Home Price Prediction

-Ye ek web-based application hai jo users ko Bangalore ke ghar ke estimated price ka idea deta hai.
-Isme user-friendly frontend aur Python Flask backend ka use kiya gaya hai.
+This is a web-based application that provides users with an estimated price of houses in Bangalore.
+The project combines a user-friendly frontend with a Python Flask backend powered by a machine learning model.

 Features:

-Area Input: Users apne ghar ka square feet enter kar sakte hain.
+Area Input: Users can enter the total square footage of the house.

-BHK Selection: 1–5 BHK radio buttons ke through select kar sakte hain.
+BHK Selection: Users can select the number of bedrooms (1–5) via radio buttons.

-Bathroom Selection: 1–5 bathrooms select karne ka option.
+Bathroom Selection: Users can select the number of bathrooms (1–5).

-Location Dropdown: Saari Bangalore locations dynamically backend se fetch hoti hain.
+Location Dropdown: All Bangalore locations are dynamically fetched from the backend.

-Price Estimation: “Estimate Price” button press karte hi machine learning model ke through predicted price show hota hai (in Lakh).
+Price Estimation: Clicking the “Estimate Price” button calculates the predicted house price (in Lakh) using a trained machine learning model.

 Technology Stack: